Key Inclusion/Exclusion Criteria2

 Visit the American College of Rheumatology website to download the Guidelines.

-According to the Guidelines, ULT titration should occur over weeks to months, not years.
+According to the Guidelines, ULT titration should occur over weeks to months, not years, to prevent treatment inertia.

 Meet Linda, a patient you may see in your practice